AmitShomrat/Patent-Based-Q-A-Using-RAG-and-Multimodal-LLMs/instructions.md

 - **Local Processing**: All processing occurs within container
 - **No External Calls**: Models run locally without internet dependency
 - **Data Isolation**: Proper volume mounting and cleanup

+container run but failed at evaluation part: the cosine_similarity of sklearn expected numpy arreys (embeddings of prompt and answer), instead got Pytorch tensors, seince we use device='cuda' now... , so we had to convert it to .cpu().numpy(), cannot convert Pytorch tensors directly.

+After installing nvidia drivers and docker cuda toolkit we had to modify the daemon.json to use the Default Runtime as nvidia instead of runc:

+sudo bash -c 'cat >/etc/docker/daemon.json' <<'JSON'
+{
+  "default-runtime": "nvidia",
+  "runtimes": {
+    "nvidia": { "path": "nvidia-container-runtime", "runtimeArgs": [] }
+  }
+}
+JSON

+differences between running CUDA from host in general vs cuda base image:
+The host lack of:
+   - CUDA runtime libraries;
+   /usr/local/cuda/lib64/
+   ├── libcudart.so.12.1.105    # CUDA runtime
+   ├── libcublas.so.12.1.3.52   # CUDA BLAS
+   ├── libcurand.so.10.3.2.106  # CUDA random
+   ├── libcudnn.so.8.9.2.26     # cuDNN
+   ├── libcufft.so.11.0.2.54    # CUDA FFT
+   └── libcusolver.so.11.4.5.107 # CUDA solver
+   - CUDA Headers and Development Files /usr/local/cuda/include/
+   ├── cuda_runtime.h
+   ├── cublas_v2.h
+   ├── cudnn.h
+   └── ...

+Next create FastAPI server.